A Guide to Sewing Machine Needles

 Understanding Needle Types

-• Twin Needles – Used to create parallel rows of stitching, they are excellent for hems, topstitching, and decorative details.
+Twin Needles (see below images) – Used to create parallel rows of stitching, they are excellent for hems, topstitching, and decorative details.

 Each type of needle has a unique role in sewing, so choosing the right one will ensure the best results for your fabric and project.